Alton Towers: Merlin Entertainments developments (2007–present)

 In May 2007, The Blackstone Group purchased The Tussauds Group for US$1.9 billion and merged it with its then-subsidiary Merlin Entertainments.
 Dubai International Capital also gained 20% of Merlin Entertainment.

-On 17 July 2007, Alton Towers was sold to private investment firm Prestbury under a sale and leaseback agreement.
-Merlin continues to operate the site under a renewable 35-year lease.
-As of 2024, the property is owned by LondonMetric Property.
+On 16 July 2007, Blackstone and Prestbury announced a sale and leaseback of certain Merlin property assets, including Alton Towers, for a total of £622 million, with the properties leased back to Merlin on 35 year renewable leases.

+In December 2021 the leases over Alton Towers and three other Merlin sites were extended by a further 35 years in return for a capital contribution of £33.45 million, and the UK rent reviews changed from uncapped RPI increases to CPI plus 0.5 per cent, subject to a floor of 1 per cent and a cap of 4 per cent.

+Prestbury's interest subsequently passed to Secure Income REIT, which merged with LXi REIT in July 2022; LXi was in turn acquired by LondonMetric Property in March 2024.
+In October 2022 the freeholds of Alton Towers and Thorpe Park were sold for £257 million as a 65-year income strip, with 999-year leases granted back to the seller and the right to repurchase the freeholds for £1 after 65 years.

+The freehold of the Alton Towers site is registered to City Place Nominees 1 Limited and City Place Nominees 2 Limited, companies incorporated in Guernsey, as nominees for Northern Trust (Guernsey) Limited as trustee of the TP2 Unit Trust; the price recorded on 19 October 2022 was £122,789,028.

 As of early 2008, the resort changed its name to Alton Towers Resort to better reflect its status as a multi-day destination.
 At the end of the 2008 season, the Corkscrew closed and its corkscrew track element was placed in the park admissions plaza as a feature in early 2010.
 TH13TEEN, the first roller coaster to feature a freefall drop track, opened in March 2010 on the former site of the Corkscrew.

 In 2020, Alton Towers operated on a shortened season due to the COVID-19 pandemic, operating on a limited capacity from 4 July to 5 November.
 The resort resumed normal operations on 12 April 2021.

 In 2024, Nemesis was revamped as Nemesis Reborn after a year-long refurbishment, along with a revamp of the surrounding Forbidden Valley area.
 The following year saw the opening of Toxicator in the area, a HUSS suspended topspin, on the former site of Ripsaw.
 2025 also saw a cut to entertainment offerings, with the stage on the lawn being removed and a decrease in live actors.

-In 2025, Alton Towers announced a new junior roller coaster based on the Bluey (TV series) was being developed for Cbeebies Land, and would open in Spring 2026, replacing Postmat Pat Parcel Post.
+In 2025, Alton Towers announced a new junior roller coaster based on the Bluey (TV series) was being developed for Cbeebies Land, which opened in March 2026, replacing Postman Pat Parcel Post.